Hasselblad 500C

 Scandinavian design

-The Hasselblad was designed and manufactured in Sweden except for the lenses and leaf shutters which are made in Germany.
+The Hasselblad was designed and manufactured in Sweden except for the lenses and the leaf shutters which were German-made.

 The camera’s mechanisms are complex but its design is remarkably spare and elegant.
-Although it is modular and has a full range of attachments and accessories, it has far fewer knobs, levers, buttons, tabs, etc. than modular medium format cameras from Japan.
+It is modular with a full range of attachments and accessories, yet it has far fewer knobs, levers, buttons, tabs, etc. than modular medium format cameras from Japan.

-Example: The waist level finder.
-It slides on and off the body, and the film back holds it in place.
-No button, no latch — super clean.
+Example: The waist level finder slides on and off the body, and the film back holds it in place.
+There is no button, lever, or slide lock.
+It’s super clean.

 Continuous improvement

-The basic design of the Hasselblad 500-series never changed, but over the years there were incremental functional updates such as:
+The basic design of the Hasselblad 500-series never changed, but over the years there were minor updates including:

 • A brighter standard focus screen.